LeanMan Ultimate Plus OPT Package

 The OPT Factory Simulation Dice Game explores the variables that influence production outcomes.
 OPT stands for Optimized Production Technology.
 A great introduction tool for new production supervisors, managers, and product planners, or anyone working in a production environment.
 You will explore all of the variables that influence production outcomes including material push, bottlenecks, line imbalance, batch sizing, 1 piece flow, pull, and more.
 This 8-hour course is also an excellent teaching tool for industrial training course work.
 There are 14 scenarios presented in either 2 Half-Day events, or 1 eight hour Full-Day event.
 The game can be played with 8 to 12 participants.
 Three additional participants can be added with the extra chips and dice included.
 Based upon a game inspired by Eliyahu Goldratt.

 Many customers who own one of the LeanMan Car Factory Kits, using the wood cars and just a few components, have stated that those kits do a great job of displaying the principles of lean.
 However, having only a few components leaves little to discuss in the kaizen events when it comes to displaying the effects of communication, team interplay, the learning curve on the team.
 Such things like adding a new member to a well established flow will slow the flow until the new member learns the hands-on details and complexity of the process, how to perform it at speed, and how the communication system within the team works.
+While this simulation works well for most, some customers wanted a more technical training tool.
 They asked for a more detailed product to build with more variations and components.

 Thus, the Ultimate Simulation with the Meccano STEM units to build with over 200 components and some tricky assembly techniques.
 Thus, the learning curve from the 1st build in Batch Flow until the 4th build in Lean Flow is tremendous.
 The 1st unit in Batch typically requires over 90 minutes, while the 4th build in Lean has been performed in under 22 minutes.
 The changes to techniques required to improve flow along the way are very creative, and the kaizen events just flow with ideas on how to perform the tasks better.
 Everyone learns at a faster rate by sharing the "voice of the people."